ShamylZakariya/StickyHeaders/NOTES.md

 #BUGS

 EndlessScrollDemoActivity

+What if my notifySection methods ASSUME presence of GHOST_HEADERS.
+Aren't ghost headers lazily inserted sometimes?
+Do I need to scan the view heirarchy to determine if one's actually present in the visible subset?
+Or am I barking up the wrong tree??

 If I use notifyAllSectionsDataChanged everything's peachy.
 If I use notifySectionInserted it blows up, catching NULL views in the RecyclerView.
 WTF!?

 Clean up EndlessRecyclerViewScrollListener.
 Now that I use a notify callback approach (instead of counting items in the list) I ought to be able to remove a lot of ugliness.